zenodeapp/explorer-registry/README.md

-# N-Explorer
+# Explorer
-Endpoint registry for chains in the N-Explorer (RPCs &amp; APIs)
+Endpoint registry for chains in the Explorer (RPCs &amp; APIs)